SevenDL/datav/intl.en-US/User Guide/Advanced skills/DataV proxy configuration in Linux.md

       ]
     ```

-3. After the configuration is complete, perform the following commands separately and restart the MySQL database and the datav proxy application.
+3. After the configuration is complete, perform the following commands separately and restart the MySQL database and the DataV proxy application.

     ```
     systemctl restart mysqld.service